Learning extremal graphical structures in high dimensions: Applications

 We first compute the empirical variogram $\hat \Gamma$ with $k = \lfloor n^{0.7} \rfloor = 69$, which corresponds to how $k$ is chosen in our simulation studies.
 We then use \eglearn\ with neighborhood selection as the base learner, a suitable grid of penalty parameters $\rho$ and input variogram estimate $\hat \Gamma$.
-The graph structure selected based on the MBIC criterion is shown in the right panel of Figure~\ref{fig:danube}.
-The graph selected by the BIC is almost identical, while the AIC graph is considerably denser; we do not show the latter since the AIC is not suited for structure recovery as seen in the simulations in Section~\ref{sec:sims}.
-We first observe that the estimated graph contains almost all the flow connections as edges, confirming the water flow as main source of extremal dependence.
-It is however not connected since the stations 23--27 are separated from the rest of the network.
-Considering the geographical map of the river basin \citep[][Figure 1]{eng2014b}, these are the only stations in the North of the Danube river, which are not fed by rainfall over the Alps.
-Even though not covered by our theory, the graph suggests independence of floods at these and the remaining stations; see also \cite{mha2020} and \cite{tra2021}.
-We note that a graph learned by excluding these 5 stations is very similar to the corresponding subgraph of the one in the right panel of Figure~\ref{fig:danube}, and is indeed connected.
+Preliminary simulations, as well as prior work \citep{mha2020}, suggest that the stations 23--27 are asymptotically independent of the remaining locations.
+This can be expected: considering the geographical map of the river basin \citep[][Figure 1]{eng2014b}, these are the only stations in the North of the Danube river, which are not fed by rainfall over the Alps.
+We therefore choose to remove those five stations and study the remaining 26 variables corresponding to stations along the river flow graph shown in the middle panel of \cref{fig:danube}.
+The graph structure obtained by \eglearn{} and selected by the MBIC is shown in the right panel of Figure~\ref{fig:danube}.
+We first observe that it is fairly sparse and close to the flow connection tree.
+In particular, it contains almost all the flow connections as edges, confirming the water flow as main source of extremal dependence.
+However, as conjectured, there is evidence of a strong dependence between several alpine stations at the bottom of the graph that are not directly flow connected, which is potentially explained by extreme rainfall.

-While the information criteria provide a good heuristic for selecting a unique graphical model, the whole path of estimated graphs corresponding to all penalty parameters $\rho$ offers a more complete view on the structure of the data.
-Given a sparsity level of interest, one can choose a model among this path with the desired properties.
-While the MBIC graph is fairly sparse and close to the flow connection tree in \cref{fig:danube}, we report in \cref{sec:graphs_ic} of the Supplementary Material three estimated graphs for smaller $\rho$ parameters that are much denser.
-Those graphs are fully connected and they are significantly more complex than the block graphs obtained by the more restrictive method in \cite{EH2020}.
+While the information criteria provide a good heuristic for selecting a unique and connected graphical model, the whole path of estimated graphs corresponding to all penalty parameters $\rho$ offers a more complete view on the structure of the data.
+Given a target sparsity level, one can choose a suitable model along this path.
+We report in \cref{sec:graphs_ic} of the Supplementary Material three estimated graphs corresponding to different $\rho$ parameters.
+The first is much denser than the MBIC graph, whereas the second is slightly sparser.
+The third, which is the sparsest connected graph that was output by \eglearn{}, is very similar to the flow connection~tree.